eunbeek/findBrokenGlass/README.md

 ## About
 This repo is a open source tool to check a connection status of URLs found from the input file, using Java.
 It returns "[code] url status" in each line.

+### Features
+ - looking for the URLs in the input file
+ - Accepting over two input files
+ - Returning 200 code with Good status, 400 and 404 codes with Bad status
+ - Colouring the output by the status : Good - Green, Bad - Red, Redirect - Blue, Fail - Red, UnKnown - Gray
+ - Redirecting to followed location when it is 301, 307 and 308
+ - Checking a version of archived URLs using the WayBackMachine
+ - Checking whether Urls work with https or not

 ## Getting Started